 Charlotte grew up in Larchmont, New York, but is half German and therefore a dual citizen of Germany and the United States.
 She is pursuing a major in economics and double minor in art history and journalism.
 She is particularly interested in the intersection of design and business.
-On campus, Charlotte acts as an Operations Manager, Marketing Analyst, and Diversity & Inclusion Representative for the Georgetown University Alumni and Student Federal Credit Union (GUASFCU).
-Additionally, Charlotte is a Layout Designer for Bossier Magazine, an intersectional feminist magazine devoted to promoting discourse on women’s issues, and is the Graphic Designer for the GU Eating Society.
-She also recently became the cartoonist for The Hoya’s opinion section.
-Prior to embarking on study abroad in Sydney, Australia, Charlotte spent summer 2018 as a marketing intern for a New York-based private debt and equity firm, Brightwood Capital Advisors, LLC, as part of their Client Services Business Development program.
-In her spare time, Charlotte enjoys spending time with friends, walking her dogs, boxing and playing the ukulele.
+Charlotte spent summer 2019 as a Venture Analyst for a New York-based venture capital firm and start-up lab, Loeb.nyc.
+After work and on the weekends, she took night courses in Digital Product Design & Mobile UI/UX Design at the School of Visual Arts to explore human behavior and design thinking.
+On campus, Charlotte is the Head of Marketing for Bossier Magazine, an intersectional feminist magazine devoted to promoting discourse on women’s issues.
+Additionally, Charlotte acts as an Operations Manager for the Georgetown University Alumni and Student Federal Credit Union (GUASFCU).
+She is also the cartoonist for The Hoya’s opinion section and does freelance graphic design in her spare time.
+In the fall, Charlotte will write weekly articles for The Borgen Project, a nonprofit seeking to alleviate global poverty.
+Outside of school and work, Charlotte enjoys spending time with friends, walking her dogs, boxing and playing the ukulele.

 Contact Julia Choi

 Julia was born and raised in Norwood, New Jersey.
 She is pursuing a major in economics and a double minor in environmental studies and statistics.
-On campus, she is an active member of Hilltop Consultants, a student-run consulting organization that works with nonprofits all over the country, and is a tour guide in the Blue & Gray tour guide society.
-Additionally, she serves as a mentor in the Compass Fellowship where which she guides 15 freshmen in building their own social ventures and she is a member of Delta Phi Epsilon, a professional foreign service sorority.
+On campus, she serves as the Director of External Outreach on the board of Hilltop Consultants, a student-run consulting organization that works with nonprofits all over the country and is a tour guide in the Blue & Gray tour guide society.
+Additionally, she was a mentor in the Compass Fellowship in which she guided 15 freshmen in building their own social ventures and she is a member of Delta Phi Epsilon, a professional foreign service sorority.
 In summer 2017, she worked as a business development intern at EcoMax Lighting, an LED light company, and in summer 2018, she interned at Fairstead Capital, a real estate investor and operator.
-Julia will spend summer 2019 at Morgan Stanley as an Institutional Equity Sales & Trading analyst.
-Outside of school, Julia enjoys spending her free time playing on the guitar, binge-watching Black Mirror episodes, and competing against friends in Tetris.
+Julia spent this past summer at Morgan Stanley as an Institutional Equity Sales & Trading analyst and will be returning to the firm after graduation.
+Outside of school, Julia enjoys spending her free time playing guitar, binge-watching Black Mirror episodes, and competing against friends in Tetris.